acmihal/bel_pyramid/README.md

 Bel's Pyramid is a recreational mathematics puzzle invented by Dr. Belgacem Haba.
 The puzzle involves stacking cubes to create a square step pyramid, under the constraint that adjacent cube faces must have the same label.
 The cube faces are labeled in a special way that is detailed below.
 The pyramid has a certain number of layers N. This program searches for solutions using Boolean Satisfiability (SAT).

 Solutions for Bel's Pyramid up to N=5 are currently known.
 It is hypothesized that multiple solutions exist for every N, but as of this writing, there is no known constructive approach for generating any solution for an arbitrary N. All known solutions for non-trivial values of N have been discovered using search (specifically SAT).
 SAT has been able to prove that some proposed constructive approaches are infeasible.
+The end goal is to find a general solution.

 ## Problem Description
 ![Example Pyramid](doc/example.png)